 Where is Fort Barli?

 A three-hour drive southwest of Jaipur, Fort Barli is a convenient stop on the way to Jodhpur, which is four hours away.
-Or, you could head south through the Aravelli Hills to Udaipur, a five-hour drive away.
+Or, you could head south through the Aravalli Hills to Udaipur, a five-hour drive away.

 Alila Fort Bishangarh: a ruin luxuriously restored

 On the drive from Delhi to Jaipur, when the ruined turrets and watchtowers of Fort Bishangarh come into view, you know that Jaipur is only an hour away.
-And 230 years ago, that was exactly why the fort was built: Jaipur royals wanted an early line of defence and clear views across the surrounding plains.
+And 230 years ago, that was exactly why the fort was built: Jaipur royals wanted an early line of defense and clear views across the surrounding plains.